Hiking in Parnitha Mountain

 Evgenia sitting on the ground of Parnitha Mt in Athens Greece

-I always take my walking sticks with me, even though the path is one of the easiest hiking Parnitha.
+I always take my walking sticks with me, even though the path is one of the easiest trails in Parnitha.

-Generally speaking, I am very satisfied with my Lowe Alpine backpack and the way it keeps my back always dry no matter the heat in Greece.
-My only grievance is that I bought it a small size so I can’t carry a lot of stuff, especially for winter when I may need an extra warm fleece with me.
+Generally speaking, I am very satisfied with my Lowe Alpine backpack and the way it keeps my back always dry no matter how warm it is in Greece.
+My only grievance is that I bought it a small size so I can’t carry a lot of necessary things, especially for winter when I may need an extra warm fleece with me.

 • Bus: If you are arriving at Athens International Airport you can travel straight to the port by taking the X96 express bus (€5.5, children <6 yo, free entrance), which departs every 40 minutes and the average trip lasts 1 hour – runs 24/7.